joshbressers/meshbbs/README.md

 The `main()` function exists in the server.py file.
 You can start there if you want to see how the sausage is made.
 Otherwise I would suggesting looking at the `wall.py` and `main.py` in the stages directory.

+If you plan to use vscode, you need to set the poetry venv to the current directory by running

+`poetry config virtualenvs.in-project true`

+There's no way to set this automatically unfortunately

 ## License

 GNU General Public License v3.0